annekroon/gesis-machine-learning/fall-2022/day2/README.md

 - In the afternoon, we will dicuss advanced NLP techniques and regular expressions.

 Link to the github page about github: https://github.com/vanatteveldt/github-workshop

+Link to more of such general researches: http://ccs.amsterdam/resources/essential-and-some-nice-to-have-ccs-skills/